KaitingLiu/Category-Splitting/README.md

 Mixed-granularity base models:
 * ./checkpoints/ for all checkpoint files

+Due to computational resource constraints, we resize the original FineGym videos from 1920×1080 to 480×270.
+To reproduce our results, please apply the same resizing to the videos.

 ### Comparative Zero-Shot Results (Table 2)

 To reproduce the category splitting evaluation results of our method (modifier alignment) for the four benchmarks (SSv2-Split-A, SSv2-Split-B, FineGym-Split-A, and FineGym-Split-B), we first run these four scripts.
 Each script evaluates the splitting of all corresponding coarse-grained categories in the benchmark with three random seeds.